h2r/ros_reality_bridge/README.md

-# ROS REALITY
+# ROS REALITY BRIDGE

-Hi, and welcome to ROS Reality, a virtual reality teleoperation interface for ROS enabled robots (we use a Baxter, but the code could easily be modified for any ROS robot).
+Hi, and welcome to ROS Reality Bridge, a virtual reality teleoperation interface for ROS enabled robots (we use a Baxter, but the code could easily be modified for any ROS robot).
 This readme contains all the information you need to get started.

 ## Overview